raspberrypilearning/sense-hat-puzzle-box/en/step_16.md

 ## Set the target

-If you have followed the instructions, you should have a copy of the **piGPS** library installed and tested.
+If you have followed the instructions, the `piGPS` library should be installed on your Pi.

-+ In the **import** section and add this code to import the necessary functionality:
++ In the **Libraries** section, add this code to import the necessary functionality:

 ```python3
 from pigps import GPS